mjsouthcott/13-node-express-handlebars/README.md

 ## Description

 This is a web application that allows users to keep track of burgers they want to eat and have eaten.
+Burgers are stored in a MySQL database and rendered to the browser.
+Request and response routing is done using HTTP.

 ## Technologies Used